advantages and disadvantages

 When you are planning your new floor you have many decisions to make, but let’s assume you have already made the choice of laying engineered hardwood flooring for a timeless, long-lasting, beautiful effect, then the next decision is what type of hardwood to use.
-The majority will probably select oak without too much debate, but a few will consider the rarer and more exotic sultry beauty of modern walnut wood flooring.
-Black American walnut is rather less common than oak, although don’t worry the wood is sourced sustainably, but this scarcity makes it rather more of an investment than oak and, as such, you will want to have good reason to select it.
-So let’s look at some of the benefits of walnut wood flooring.
+The majority will probably select the more affordable and versatile choice of oak, but a few will consider the rarer and more exotic sultry beauty of American Black Walnut wood flooring.
+Black American walnut is rather less common than oak but this scarcity makes it rather more of an investment and, as such, you will want to have good reason to select it.
+So let’s look at some of the advantages of walnut wood flooring.

-Due to its construction, our Supreme 21mm thick engineered walnut wood flooring is very stable and reliable.
-The board has a 10-ply hardwood under-core topped off with a 6mm solid, satin lacquered, walnut wear layer, giving you a 21mm total thickness.
+Due to their construction, our engineered walnut floors are very stable and reliable.
+The boards have a multi-laminate plywood under-core topped off with a solid, single strip, walnut wear layer.
 Although it’s never recommended that any wood flooring is laid in a damp environment this high spec construction has proved itself to be very resilient to moisture for our customers in the past.
 In fact, we had some interesting customer feedback from a lady who’s property flooded over her walnut flooring in her utility room.
 You can read about it here.)

 All flooring choices come with their own sets of both advantages and disadvantages and Walnut flooring is no different.
 One of the more obvious factors to consider is it’s price.
 Being a rarer timber than other popular alternatives such as Oak, Walnut flooring does come with a more premium price tag.